 Work Health Professionals provide onsite spirometry, lung function testing, in Perth and around WA.
 We conduct onsite spirometry in Perth from our mobile testing facilities or in a quiet room at your workplace.
 FIFO spirometry and health testing is available for remote sites.

-This can be stand alone spirometry or part of a health monitoring program.
+Spirometry can be stand alone or part of a health monitoring program.

 It is common for organisations to include hearing testing (and ear plug fit testing) with their lung function testing program.

 Our WorkCover accredited mobile hearing test facilities are the ideal solution to meet both your WorkCover and WorkSafe health monitoring requirements.
 We cater for small and large groups, and will ensure we cover your rosters/swings as part of your onsite spirometry or health surveillance program.

 “Occupational lung diseases are entirely preventable diseases that should not be occurring in modern Australia”.